-(1) not less than six members in good standing of the Bar, each of whom maintains an office for the practice of law within the area of disciplinary jurisdiction for which he or she is appointed; and
+(1) not less than six members in good standing of the Bar, each of whom resided within the area of disciplinary jurisdiction for which he or she is appointed; and

 (2) not less than three non-attorney members of the public (hereinafter "public member"), each of whom resides in the area of disciplinary jurisdiction for which he or she is appointed, is a United States Citizen, is at least 25 years of age, and is a resident of the State of Alaska.
 Area Division members will each serve a four year term, with each term to commence July 1 and expire on June 30th of the fourth year.
 No member will serve for more than two consecutive terms.
 A member whose term has expired prior to the disposition of a disciplinary or disability matter to which he or she has been assigned will continue to serve until the conclusion and disposition of that matter.
 This continued service will not prevent immediate appointment of his or her successor.
 A member who has served two consecutive terms may be reappointed after the expiration of one year.
 By May 15 of each year, the Board will send the chief justice lists of proposed Area Division members meeting these qualifications together with their resumes.
 The chief justice will appoint the members of the Area Discipline Divisions from these lists.

 (b) Powers and Duties of Area Division Members.
-Upon selection and assignment by the Executive Director of the Bar (hereinafter "Director"), Area Division members will have the powers and duties to
+Upon selection and assignment by the Director, Area Division members will have the powers and duties to